 Prerequisites to using session policies

-- Azure AD Premium P1 license, or the license required by your identity provider (IdP) solution
+- A license for Azure AD Premium P1 (as a stand-alone license or as an E5 license), or the license required by your identity provider (IdP) solution

 - The relevant apps should be deployed with Conditional Access App Control